 Procedures for emergency certification of payments apply to bulk files and summary certifications only.

-The federal Agency requests permission from the Director, Treasury Financial Center, or Designee, to use the manual certification procedure.
-After permission is received, the federal Agency requester sends the manual certification by fax or as a scanned file via email to the Treasury Financial Center.
-The federal Agency requester must have a current, valid FS Form 210 or FS Form 2958DO on file with Fiscal Service and must be a CO or Designating Official.
-The signature must be verifiable against the signature on FS Form 210, under which the federal Agency requester was designated.
+The federal agency requests permission from the Executive Director, Treasury Financial Center, or Designee, to use the manual certification procedure.
+After permission is received, the federal agency requester sends the manual certification by fax or as a scanned file via email to the Treasury Financial Center.
+The federal agency requester must have a current, valid FS Form 210 or FS Form 2958DO on file with Fiscal Service and must be a CO or Designating Official.
+The signature must be verifiable against the signature on FS Form 210, under which the federal agency requester was designated.

 Fiscal Service rejects the SF 1166 if: